 A really big problem with the D800E is, how demanding it is regarding the optical performance of the lenses.
-The Zeiss 21mm lens for example was just perfect on the Canon 5DII with nearly perfect corner sharpness wide open.
+The Zeiss 21mm lens, for example, was just perfect on the Canon 5DII with nearly perfect corner sharpness wide open.
 With the D800E I have to stop down the lens to at least f/8 (better f/11) to get sharp corners.
-After seeing this I did sent the lens to Zeiss for checking, because I could not believe the result.
-But they tested the lens and confirmed that is perfectly within the MTF specification for this lens.
+After seeing this I did send the lens to Zeiss for checking because I could not believe the result.
+But they tested the lens and confirmed that it is perfectly within the MTF specification for this lens.

-The Zeiss 1,4/50mm is even in the centre soft below f/4.
-For perfect corner sharpness you have to stop it down to f/8.
+The Zeiss 1,4/50mm is even in the center soft below f/4.
+For perfect corner sharpness, you have to stop it down to f/8.
 At f/11 IQ is already significantly worse compared to f/8 due to diffraction.

 The Sigma 15mm Fisheye is only useable at f/11.
-Below this everything outside the centre is soft and above the whole image is soft due to diffraction.
+Below this everything outside the center is soft and above the whole image is soft due to diffraction.

 If you want to get the best out of the D800E you have a very limited choice of useable F-stops (and lenses), but since I do most of my work from the tripod I can live with this.

 So far I’m satisfied with my new equipment, but the real tests are my planned trips to Iceland and Egypt later this year.
 Stay tuned, I will write on my blog about my experiences with the D800E on these trips.